bridgetlry/learn-security-examples/dos/dos.md

 Answer the following:

 1. Briefly explain the potential vulnerabilities in **insecure.ts** that can lead to a DoS attack.

+There is no functionality to handle when the system crashes or when the site is flooded with requests.

 2. Briefly explain how a malicious attacker can exploit them.

+A malicious hacker could repeatedly send more requests than the server can handle and render the system unusable.

 3. Briefly explain the defensive techniques used in **secure.ts** to prevent the DoS vulnerability?

+In addition to sanitizing the input like with the other attacks, **secure.ts** uses try-catch statements to handle the error.
+It also has a rate limit middleware applied to applicable routes, only allowing a certain number of requests in a given time frame.
+The server doesn’t crash but rather it presents descriptive errors to indicate what the issue is.